 What we can add right now is the fact that the AMD CPU and GPU are supposed to be seamlessly coordinated by AMD’s SmartShift technology, meant to optimize performance and power-use based on your requirements, to provide the snappy experience you’d want, but also efficiently manage power-drain when using the laptop unplugged.

 No word on whether the 4000-series AMD hardware will finally add support for undervolting and manual tweaking in AMD Master, with an impact over thermals and performance, something possible on Intel-based systems.
 Update: It doesn’t.

 All in all, the 2020 Dell G5 15 SE is a first glimpse at the AMD platform that could revolutionize the gaming-notebook industry this year, much like the Zen2 processors did for desktop PCs in 2019.

-As mentioned, this series is expected in stores around April 2019, with an MSRP starting price of $799 in the US.
-That’s competitive and on par with the current base starting price of the Core i5/ GTX 1650 Dell G5 5590, for most likely improved performance.
+As mentioned, this series is expected in stores around late May 20, with an MSRP starting price of under 1000 USD in the US.
+That’s competitive and on par with the current base starting price of the Core i5/ GTX 16 Ti Dell G5 5590, for most likely improved performance.
 Nonetheless, Dell’s base configurations lack many of the goodies you’ll want in a modern gaming laptop, and you’ll have to significantly bump your budget for the high-tier hardware, the RGB keyboard, and the 144Hz screen, among others.

 Look forward to our detailed review of the Dell G5 in the months to come, where we’ll take a deeper dive into the performance, thermals, noise-levels and all those other important aspects that you should account for when shopping for a value gaming laptop.